k-candidate/k-candidate.github.io/_posts/2025-10-09-sec-vuln-fatigue-build-troubleshoot-minimal-containers.md

 - we are able to see the directories and files of the target container including the executable we made
 - we can use tools to troubleshoot anything (netcat for network troubleshooting as an example)

-So no troubleshooting limitations, 0 CVEs, smaller disk footprint, and quicker deployments.
-If at some point I encounter limitations, I'll share them in a new post or update this one.

 Notice that I used `uid` 65532 and `gid` 65532.
 Otherwise it would have not worked.
 Why?
 Because the basic laws have not been suspended: it's still Linux.
 65532 is the `uid` and `gid` of the `nonroot` user in Google's Distroless images.
 Notice in the Dockerfile that I used the nonroot variant (tag) of the image.

+## Conclusion
+We can troubleshoot, we have 0 CVEs, a smaller disk footprint, and quicker deployments.